We do offer an adding flex service to some of the nibs we offer in this store.

 Do vent hole shapes add flex to nibs?
 A bit: keyhole vents makes the tines longer while heart shape vents make the tines narrower.
 Both add a bit of flex to the nib.

 We do not add flex to stainless steel nibs.

 Plating flex nibs is not recommended, it adds extra thickness and while bending the tines coating may peel of.

-Some samples of our modifications:
+Some videos of our modifications: